 And science is also starting to believe in what my grandmother always did – the health benefits of laughter.
 We relieve stress with laughter, fighting our anxiety and keeping our difficulties in perspective.
-Recent medical studies are also scientifically exploring how laughter can affect our immune system.
+Recent medical studies also scientifically explore how laughter affects our immune system.

 Health Benefits of Laughter

 There is no doubt that laughter increases happiness and creates bonds between individuals.
 What most people don’t know is that various studies have shown that laughter also triggers healthy physical changes in the body.
-The focus on the health benefits of laughter may have begun with the American journalist and editor, Norman Cousins.
-In his memoir, Anatomy of an Illness, he battled ankylosing spondylitis, a painful arthritis condition through a regimen of large doses of Vitamin C and training himself to laugh.
-Cousins’ relief on Marx Brothers films and episodes of Candid Camera to help him feel better and said “ten minutes of genuine belly laughter… allowed [him] two hours of pain-free sleep.”
+The focus on the health benefits of laughter may have begun with the American journalist and editor Norman Cousins.
+In his memoir, Anatomy of an Illness, he battled ankylosing spondylitis, a painful arthritis condition, through a regimen of large doses of Vitamin C and training himself to laugh.
+Cousins’ relief from Marx Brothers films and episodes of Candid Camera helped him feel better, and he said, “ten minutes of genuine belly laughter… allowed [him] two hours of pain-free sleep.”

-Studies on the effects of laughter show that it can have positive effects on a person’s immune system and energy levels, and can diminish pain (as Norman Cousin reported) and also helps to protect us from the damaging effects of stress.
+Studies on the effects of laughter show that it can positively affect a person’s immune system and energy levels, diminish pain (as Norman Cousin reported), and also helps to protect us from the damaging effects of stress.

 Relieving Stress With Laughter